-When you click Edit Draft Actions, you will be taken to the action editor which is exactly the same as editing actions on an app screen, except this time, the header is coloured blue.
+When you click Edit Draft Actions, you will be taken to the action editor which is exactly the same as editing actions on an app screen.

 Note that you can also copy actions from any control within the same app.
 This allows you to migrate older action sets to be re-used as an app routine.

 Explaining how actions work is beyond the scope of this article, so here's a quick overview on the actions being put into this app routine.

 Using a Character Function action, we will convert whatever was stored in

 arInput1 to uppercase and then it will store the result back in the same action result.
 Remember the

 arInput1 action result was first defined in the previous section as an input.

 Using a second Character Function action, we will remove spaces which are in